kaiachain/kaia-docs/docs/learn/learn.md

 - Lower the barriers to entry for end-users.
 - Ease the technology adoption process for industry.

-Kaia launched its mainnet, [Cypress](https://klaytnscope.com), on Jun/27/2019 with the following specifications.
+Kaia launched its [Mainnet](https://klaytnscope.com), on Jun/27/2019 with the following specifications.

 - 1-second block generation and confirmation time.
 - 4,000 transactions per second.
 - Low gas price that is almost 1/10 of Ethereum.
 - Runs EVM (Ethereum Virtual Machine) and supports the execution of Solidity contracts.
-- 19 reputable corporations worldwide initially formed <LinkWithTooltip to="../misc/glossary#klaytn-governance-council-kgc" tooltip="A consortium governing Kaia blockchain development and operations.">Kaia Governance Council</LinkWithTooltip> to operate <LinkWithTooltip to="../misc/glossary#consensus-node-cn" tooltip="Consensus node (CN) validates transactions, builds blocks,<br />  and achieves network agreement.">consensus nodes</LinkWithTooltip>.
+- 19 reputable corporations worldwide initially formed <LinkWithTooltip to="../misc/glossary#kaia-governance-council-kgc" tooltip="A consortium governing Kaia blockchain development and operations.">Kaia Governance Council</LinkWithTooltip> to operate <LinkWithTooltip to="../misc/glossary#consensus-node-cn" tooltip="Consensus node (CN) validates transactions, builds blocks,<br />  and achieves network agreement.">consensus nodes</LinkWithTooltip>.
 The current number of consensus nodes is shown in the [Kaiascope](https://klaytnscope.com).
 - More than 50 initial service partners have committed to launch Blockchain Applications on Kaia.

-## Kaia: The Big Picture <a id="klaytn-the-big-picture"></a>
+## Kaia: The Big Picture <a id="kaia-the-big-picture"></a>

 Kaia can be partitioned into three logical subnetworks based on their roles and purposes.
 The below figure displays the high-level view of the Kaia ecosystem.